hashgraph/stablecoin-studio/sdk/README.md

 Check out [Router.tsx](https://github.com/hashgraph/hedera-accelerator-stablecoin/blob/main/web/src/Router/Router.tsx) from the web repository for a comprehensive example in React of how to subscribe to events.

 ## Account
+The following operations give information about Hedera accounts using Hedera mirror nodes, so do not imply any cost.

 ### GetPublicKey
+Gets the account public key.

 **Spec:**

 ```Typescript
 	Account.getPublicKey(request: GetPublicKeyRequest): Promise<PublicKey>;